jrandj/java-11/README.md

 	LocalDate d2 = s2.get();
     ```

 1. A Consumer is used when you want to do something with a parameter but not return anything.
 A BiConsumer is the same but takes two parameters.
-The definition is shown below:
+The definitions are shown below:

 	```java
     @FunctionalInterface